Radioteddy/elipy/README.md

-# Elipy (not working yet!)
+# Elipy

-Post-processing tool for ABINIT >= 9.8.1 aiming to calculate energy-resolved Eliashberg function
+Post-processing tool for ABINIT >= 9.8.1 aiming for calculation of energy-resolved Eliashberg function

 ## Description